Motion Picture Association: Film rating system

 In 1968, the MPAA established the Code and Rating Administration, or CARA (later renamed the Classification and Rating Administration), which began issuing ratings for films exhibited and distributed commercially in the United States to help parents determine what films are appropriate for their children.

 Since the rating system was first introduced in November 1968, it has gone through several changes, including the addition of a PG-13 rating.
 The ratings system is completely voluntary, and ratings have no legal standing.
-Instead, theater owners enforce the MPAA film ratings after they have been assigned, with many theaters refusing to exhibit non-rated films.
+Instead, the American film industry enforces the MPAA film ratings after they have been assigned, with many theaters refusing to exhibit non-rated films.
+For example, it is against the American film industry's policy to admit unaccompanied children to an R-rated film.
 An unrated film is often denoted by "NR", such as in newspapers, although this is not a formal MPAA rating.

 In 2006, the film This Film Is Not Yet Rated alleged that the MPAA gave preferential treatment to member studios during the process of assigning ratings, as well as criticizing the rating process for its lack of transparency.
 In response, the MPAA posted its ratings rules, policies, and procedures, as well as its appeals process, online.
 According to the MPA, the ratings are made by an independent group of parents.

 According to a 2015 study commissioned by CARA, ninety-three percent of parents in the U.S. find the rating system to be a helpful tool.

-The ratings currently used by the MPAA's voluntary system are:
+The ratings currently used by the MPA's voluntary system are: